 KAMP partners include: Workforce Alliance of South Central Kansas, Spirit AeroSystems, Wichita Area Technical College (WATC), Wichita State University, Hutchinson Community College, The Greater Wichita Partnership, Textron Aviation, XLT Ovens, JR Custom Metals, Flint Hill Industries, the Lowen Corporation, the Bradbury Group, the Kansas Department of Commerce and Kansas WorkforceOne.
 The KAMP grant will be administered throughout Butler, Cowley, Harper, Harvey, Kingman, Marion, McPherson, Reno, Sedgwick and Sumner Counties.

 The KAMP grant will begin providing training opportunities in Summer 2017.
-Applications will be available in April 2017.
-For more information on participating in KAMP, check back on this webpage in April 2017.
+Applications will be available in late spring 2017.
+For more information on participating in KAMP, check back on this webpage.
+Once KAMP applications are being accepted, opportunities will be communicated via this webpage and on workforce center e-distribution lists and social media accounts.